vscode-abl/vscode-abl/README.md

 }
 ```
 V11 Profile inherits from the default profile, so graphicalMode will be set to true.
 OpenEdge version and DB connections are specified in the profile.
-V12.5GUI Profile doesn't inherit from the default profile, so it won't have any DB connection.
+V12.2 GUI Profile doesn't inherit from the default profile, so it won't have any DB connection.
 When opening a project, VSCode will check for `.vscode/profile.json`.
 If this file is present, then this profile will be loaded.
 Otherwise, the default profile will be used.
 It is recommended to add this file to the SCM ignore list.

 ## Debugger